-For all modules, except the Dissertation, assessment is primarily by three-hour examinations.
+For all modules, except the Dissertation, assessment is by written examination.
 These are held in May/June and October.

-All examination scripts are marked by University of London approved academics.
+All examinations are marked by University of London approved academics.

 The format and mode of assessment for this programme may change due to events or circumstances beyond our control.
-Students will be informed of their assessment arrangements via their Virtual Learning Environment (VLE), once confirmed.
-For the latest information on examinations, please visit: Iondon.ac.uk/exams
+Students will be informed of their assessment arrangements via their Virtual Learning Environment

+(VLE), once confirmed.
+For the latest information on examinations, please visit: london.ac.uk/exams